Summer Undergraduate Mathematics Research=SUMaR 2015All

 - Social activities, including barbeques, outings to the Konza Prairie

-shared social activities with the concurrent Physics and Biology REUs
+shared social activities with several concurrent REUs

 and the university-wide Summer Undergraduate Research Opportunities